mancuoj/garden/content/TIL/045 - Center a Div.md

 }
 ```

-- It's simpler to use Flexbox instead, to avoid the rabbithole
+- Flexbox is often a simpler choice for centering without delving into complexities

-## Center a stack of elements
+## Centering a stack of elements

 ```html
 <div class="container">